Kemp Family History: 1714 to Present

 Children: Three.
 One son and two older daughters

-Career: Served as a Captain in the Boer War with the Duke of Lancaster’s own Imperial Yeomanry (a unit of volunteers, who served alongside the regulars) that was mentioned three time in dispatches.
-He served in the First World War at the age of 48.
+Career: Served as a Captain in the Boer War with the Duke of Lancaster’s own Imperial Yeomanry (a unit of volunteers who served alongside the regulars) that was mentioned three times in dispatches.
+He served in the First World War at the age of forty-eight.
 He was a Lieutenant Colonel in the Lancashire Fusiliers (reserves) in Egypt and the ill-fated and bloody campaign at Gallipoli.
-On the 4th of June 1915, he led the ‘Manchesters’ and of the 900 men he ‘took over the top’, less than 300 hundred survived.
-He was so appalled by what was happening at Gallipoli that he asked for special leave to report the true facts directly to the prime minister and Lord Kitchener, after which he then returned to Gallipoli.
+On the 4th of June 1915, he led the ‘Manchesters’; of the nine hundred men he ‘took over the top’, less than three hundred survived.
+He was so appalled by what was happening at Gallipoli that he asked for special leave to report the facts directly to the prime minister and Lord Kitchener, after which he then returned to Gallipoli.
 He was a Liberal Unionist MP for Heywood (1895 to 1906) and a liberal MP for NW Manchester from 1910 to 1912.
 He was knighted in 1909 in recognition of his military service and created a Baron in 1913 also in recognition of his military service and political contributions.
-He held a number of positions including: Director of Barclays Bank and Chairman of Kelsall and Kemp.
+He held several positions, including Director of Barclays Bank and Chair of Kelsall and Kemp.

-Interests: Cricket (he played for Lancashire 1885 to 1893), hunting, shooting and tennis
+Interests: Cricket (he played for Lancashire from 1885 to 1893), hunting, shooting and tennis

-Of note: The Census of 2nd April, 1911, showed how the fortunes of the Kemp family continued to evolve.
-George, his wife Beatrice, their daughter and son were living at 32 Grosvenor Gardens, London, a house with 30 rooms.
-They were supported by 15 servants including a butler, footman, second footman, three housemaids, two chauffeurs, two ladies’ maids, a cook, kitchen main, scullery maid and under housemaid.
+Of note: The Census of 2nd April, 1911 showed how the fortunes of the Kemp family continued to evolve.
+George, his wife Beatrice, their daughter, and son lived at 32 Grosvenor Gardens, London, a house with thirty rooms.
+They were supported by fifteen servants, including a butler, footman, second footman, three housekeepers, two chauffeurs, two ladies’ housekeepers, a cook, kitchen help, a scullery housekeeper and under housekeeper.
 George was a true believer in Liberal politics and a staunch supporter of free trade.
 By the end of his political career, he had tired of being a politician and was disillusioned with shenanigans and the unenlightened positions held by the government of the time.
-He left with the parting words that he ‘loathed politics’ and politics ‘had been a source of unmitigated dislike and unhappiness to him’.
+He left with the parting words that he ‘loathed politics’ and politics ‘had been a source of unmitigated dislike and unhappiness to him.’

 John Durival Kemp